philweber/resume/docs/index.md

 **Senior Technical Training Specialist at New Relic, Inc.**
 Portland, Oregon / April 2014 – present

-Founded in 2008, New Relic creates web-based tools for application performance management and digital intelligence; it employs about 1,300 people.
+Founded in 2008, New Relic creates web-based tools for application performance monitoring and digital intelligence; it employs about 1,300 people.
 As the first customer trainer in the company’s Customer Success organization, my assignment was to create a product training curriculum and teach customers how to effectively use New Relic’s products.

 * Using Action Mapping, determined which tasks customers must learn in order to use the products effectively.
 * Starting without existing content or curriculum, developed a series of 4 instructor-led courses.
 Delivered the first course within my first 90 days.